aranja/tux/docs/add-on.md

 # Add-ons

 Add-ons serve to integrate different tools and libraries into Tux.
+They provide build and render middlewares, which tux feeds into Neutrino and React Chain respectively.

 Each add-on has specific instructions, but usually they amount to these steps:

 ### 1. Install